Marcus Haynes

-Marcus Haynes (born April 7, 1998) is an American professional football linebacker.
+Marcus Haynes (born April 7, 1998) is an American professional football defensive lineman.
 He played college football for the Old Dominion Monarchs.
 He is the older brother of offensive guard Christian Haynes.

-Early life and high school
+Early life

 Haynes grew up in Bowie, Maryland, and attended Bowie High School where he played football, basketball and track & field.
 He later transferred to Fork Union Military Academy.
 He was rated a three-star recruit and committed to play college football at Old Dominion over offers from schools such as Cincinnati and Colorado State.

 College career

 Haynes redshirted during his true freshman season in 2017.
 During the 2018 season, he played in all 12 games at defensive line and finished the season with seven solo stops, 2.0 tackles for loss for seven yards and 2.0 sacks for seven yards.
 During the 2019 season, he appeared in all 12 games and started three of them at defensive end.
 He finished the season with 21 total tackles (14 solo stops and seven assisted), 6.5 tackles for loss for 27 yards, 3.5 sacks for 23 yards, two forced fumbles and one fumble recovery.
 Old Dominion's 2020 season was cancelled due to the COVID-19 pandemic.
 During the 2021 season he played in all 13 games and started six of them at defensive end.
 He finished the season with 27 total tackles (13 solo stops and 14 assisted), six tackles for loss for 40 yards, 5.5 sacks for 39 yards and a forced fumble.
 During the 2022 season, he played in and started all 12 games at defensive end and finished the season with 47 total tackles (21 solo stops and 26 assisted), 7.5 tackles for loss for 39 yards, four sacks for 31 yards and a forced fumble.